Deadly Dancing: Drug Use Among Teen “Ravers” Considerably Higher

 Is Your Teenager a “Raver”? – What To Look For

 Kids are always going to look for ways to hide certain things from their parents.
 It’s is a part of growing up and discovering their own personal identity.
 As parents, some of these things really shouldn’t concern us too much.
-But, when it comes to drug and alcohol use, we should most certainly be very actively concerned.
+But, when it comes to alcohol and drug use among teens, we should most certainly be very actively concerned.

 If your child wants to hide something from you, they are going to do their best to do so.
 If you think that they might be hiding drug use from you, checking their text messages for a few key words might not be a bad idea.